challet/MooPlay/README.md

     var slider = new Slider($('slider'), $('knob'));
     new Mooplay.Control.Progress(slider, $('video'));

-The 'knob' position will be set Function of the video progress in the playing.
+The *knob* position will be set function of the video progress in the playing.
-The 'slider' element can be clicked to navigate through the video.
+The *slider* element can be clicked to navigate through the video.

 ### MooPlay.Subtitle